chem454/chem454.github.io/docs/course-information/syllabus.md

   - A laptop computer meeting Chemistry and Physics' [minimum computer requirements](https://www.wcu.edu/learn/academic-services/it/computer-guidelines/index.aspx).
   - A lab-use only face mask to prevent spread of coronavirus.

-Most materials are available from the WCU bookstore; goggles are also available from the WCU Chemistry Club (recommended).
+Most materials are available from the WCU bookstore; goggles are also available from the WCU Chemistry Club (these goggles are recommended over cheaper ones).
 A lab coat is optional.

 ## Lab Notebooks and Data Analysis

-Lab notebooks will be completed electronically either using R and RStudio.
+Lab notebooks will be completed electronically either Julia and Pluto or similar data processing notebook environment.
 Students will be required to submit their data files along with their lab notebooks so that they can be checked for accuracy.
 A lab notebook that does not compile will not be graded.

 <!-- Lab notebooks will be completed electronically in Lab Archives and data analysis will be done in Microsoft Excel.
 Alternatively, students may choose to learn a programming language (Python) and complete their lab notebooks in Jupyter for extra credit.
 If a student chooses programming, a total of 100 points extra credit will be added to SLO 2, above.
 Students must complete *all* lab work in Jupyter for extra credit -- no partial extra credit will be awarded.
 However, students will have a 2-week grace period to choose. -->